numpy/numpy.org/content/en/contribute.md

 ### Community coordination and outreach

 Through community contact we share our work more widely and learn where we're falling short.
-We're eager to get more people involved in efforts like our [X](https://x.com/numpy_team) account, organizing NumPy [code sprints](https://scisprints.github.io/), a newsletter, and perhaps a blog.
+We're eager to get more people involved in efforts like organizing NumPy [code sprints](https://scisprints.github.io/), a newsletter, and perhaps a blog.

 ### Fundraising